m1griffin/arrayfunc/codegen/docmathtemplate.rst

 Unless otherwise noted, all array and numeric parameters must be of the same type when calling a mathematical function.
 That is, you may not mix integer and floating point, or different integer sizes in the same calculation.
-Failing to do so will result in an exception being raised.
+Failing to use consistent parameters will result in an exception being raised.